New Press (2024-Present)

 -

 Lend-Lease offers you four fantastic tracks that combine elements of shoegaze, post-rock and lo-fo and create exciting arrangements.
 The raw, washed out and direct guitar sound literally gives the listener the feeling of being there live at a gig and feeling the pure energy up close.
-A brilliant production!

 —Berlin on Air